Septic Inspection Program

 For additional information on septic systems, visit our blog at:

-For more infomation regarding septic system approvals or complaints regarding faulty septic systems, please contact the Township of Huron-Kinloss, please contact the Township of Huron-Kinloss at (519) 395-3735.
+For more information regarding septic system approvals or complaints regarding faulty septic systems, please contact the Township of Huron-Kinloss, please contact the Township of Huron-Kinloss at (519) 395-3735.